Top 3 Ways to Clean Gmail Storage

 - Select any photo or video you want to delete.

-- Empty it to permanently delete your photos and videos.
+- Click Empty trash to permanently delete your photos and videos.

 To delete a file in Google Drive: